Kumar-rahul18/mela-muz-app-guide/README.md

 10. Adding historic detail about the Shravani mela in the navigation bar.(Baba garib Nath dham and importance of Shravani Mela)
 11. Virtual Puja integration
 12. Splash screen addition in the app
+13. # Add sign in with email facilities for participating in best photo contest